 Jordan has co-authored papers on a variety of topics related to the transition to parenthood.
 Her master’s thesis entailed a qualitative analysis of lesbian mothers’ constructions of the division of paid and unpaid.
 She has also co-authored papers relating to the transition to adoptive parenthood, specifically, including such topics as open adoption arrangements and gay male adoptive parenthood.
 Her dissertation entailed an in-depth qualitative study of transgender and gender-variant individuals’ perceptions of gender and sexual identity development, with a particular focus on the process of transitioning within specific socio-cultural contexts.
 Her clinical interests include emerging adults and individuals with chronic and persistent mental illness.

 Hannah has co-authored papers on topics including transracial adoption, open adoption, and the transition from infertility to adoption among same-sex and heterosexual couples.
 She is currently working on papers that examine work/family balance among gay adoptive fathers, and rates of sexual assault and help-seeking among non-heterosexual college students.
 For her master’s thesis, she researched the experiences of lesbian couples who completed transracial adoptions.
 During the last few years, she has developed a research interest in the impact of marriage equality on same-sex couples.
-Her dissertation entails a qualitative analysis of how same-sex couples from Massachusetts view marriage equality as impacting their sense of well-being, relationship satisfaction, and connection to broader communities.
+Her dissertation entailed a qualitative analysis of how same-sex couples from Massachusetts view marriage equality as impacting their sense of well-being, relationship satisfaction, and connection to broader communities.
 Her clinical training has focused on providing psychotherapy to college students, LGBT-identified individuals, and low-income populations.
-Hannah is currently on her Predoctoral Clinical Internship at the Center for Multicultural Training in Psychology at Boston Medical Center/Boston University School of Medicine.
+Hannah recently completed her Predoctoral Clinical Internship at the Center for Multicultural Training in Psychology at Boston Medical Center/Boston University School of Medicine.

 Lori Kinkler, M.A., is a doctoral student in clinical psychology.
 Broadly, she is interested in the construction of social categories such as gender, sexual orientation, and race and how the intersection of social categories contributes to one’s experiences, challenges, and sometimes, stigma.
 Furthermore, Lori has a strong desire to examine the ways in which an essentialist approach to the study of gender issues serve to support certain political agendas which ultimately harm and marginalize groups identified as “different.”
 Because of this, Lori is committed to investigating gender, sexual orientation, and race categories using qualitative methods to give a voice to marginal groups and counteract distorted conclusions typically emphasized in more traditional research.